For Hardwood, Imported Cedar & Larch see menu

-Profile cladding also know as Tongue and Groove differers from cladding in that it is kiln dried and planed to a smooth finished.
-It can be used internally or externally and will take a stain if required but Cedar, Larch and Sweet Chestnut do not need to be treated.
+We supply traditional feather edge cladding, and a range of profile cladding also know as Tongue and Groove.
+Profile claddind is kiln dried and planed to a smooth contemporary finished.
+It can be used internally or externally and will take a stain if required but Cedar and Larch do not need to be treated.

 Locally sourced from Somerset and surrounding counties, we deliver locally and nationally.